 The FILTERXML function returns specific data from XML content by using the specified xpath.

-The FILTERXML function is not available in Excel Online and Excel for Mac.
+The FILTERXML function is not available in Excel for the web and Excel for Mac.

 This function may appear in the function gallery in Excel for Mac, but it relies on features of the Windows operating system, so it will not return results on Mac.

 The FILTERXML function syntax has the following arguments.

 xml Required.
 A string in valid XML format.

 xpath Required.
 A string in standard XPath format.